Leave Your Apartment Spotless with This Essential Move-Out Cleaning Checklist

-The last of your belongings are packed, but there’s one box you can’t tape up just yet: cleaning supplies.
-A dirty apartment or condo can be a deal breaker for getting your deposit money back.
-But you don't have to hire apartment cleaning services or condo cleaning services to get the job done.
-Our complete apartment cleaning checklist has everything you need to deep-clean your space before moving out.
-Now bust out those rubber gloves, turn on your favorite playlist, and get cleaning!
+The last of your belongings are packed, but there's one box you can't tape up just yet: cleaning supplies.
+A dirty apartment or condo can be a deal-breaker for getting your deposit money back, but you don't have to hire a cleaning service to get the job done.
+Our complete apartment move-out cleaning checklist has everything you need to deep-clean your space before you head out and turn in your key.
+Now grab your cleaning tools, turn on your favorite playlist, and get cleaning!

 When cleaning an apartment, always work from the top (ceiling fan, windows, walls) to the bottom (floors, baseboards, carpet).
 This allows dust and dirt to fall to the ground as you clean, so you don't have to sweep or vacuum multiple times throughout.

 1. Clear Cobwebs from Ceiling

 You might have abandoned this step throughout your entire lease, but remember to clean the ceiling before moving out.
 Use a broom or vacuum to help pull down cobwebs.
 Have a popcorn ceiling?
 Roll a damp high-nap paint roller over the ceiling to pick up dust and cobwebs.
 It won't knock down pieces of the popcorn finish as a broom might.